ZKai0801/xless/README.md

                         display all sheets
   -g, --show_grid       Showing grid for cells
   -N, --show_index      Showing index for rows
+  -F FIELD_SEPARATOR, --field_separator FIELD_SEPARATOR
+                        Use this for the input field separator.
+If this is specified, then the input file will be treated as a plain-txt file
   -v, --version         show program's version number and exit
 ```